S :Society

 Explanation of the reason and background

-The Yokohama Rubber Group currently conducts production activities in 39 countries.
+Yokohama Rubber Group currently operates production and sales activities in 42 countries.
 If the Group commenced operations or withdrawals from any region, it will have a social impact on the community in terms of the environmental impact, employment, etc. Because that impact varies depending on the circumstance of each region, we believe that it is extremely important for the Group's sustainable management to consider how to expand the positive impact and reduce the negative impact while engaging with local communities, and to then take action accordingly.

 Vision and targets